Saving Pollinators Through the Seasons

 Create "Soft Landings"

-Check out this Soft Landings PDF from Holms' website.
-It contains more detailed infographics about this concept and helpful native plant lists for creating your own "soft landings."
+The PDF contains more detailed infographics about this concept and helpful native plant lists for creating your own soft landings.

 Please don't hesitate to reach out to us with any questions!